renatomatos79/cgi-python-adventure/readme.md

 SessionLocal = sessionmaker(bind=engine)
 ```

-The script above imports two functions: **create_engine** and **sessionmaker**
-from **sqlalchemy** package in order to map/create a database "users_groups.db"
+The script above imports the create_engine and sessionmaker functions from the SQLAlchemy package to set up and map the users_groups.db database.

-At the bottom these two object are now available to be imported:
+At the bottom, these two objects are now available for import:

 - engine
 - SessionLocal

-So now we are available to provide a new isolated session to interact
+This allows us to create a new isolated session to interact with the database.
-with the database using
 ```
 session = SessionLocal()
 user = session.query(User).first()
 ```

-And over the engine object we should provide our Entity Models
+And leveraging the engine object let´s provide our Entity Models
 ```
 from sqlalchemy.orm import declarative_base